Bullseye (1987 film): Production

+Carl Schultz told an American journalist "it's the equivalent of your American western but with no blood.
+It's lots of fun."
+Schultz said an Australian jury found Harry Readford not guilty because "Australian's like the underdog."
+He added, "I'm taking a chance with this."

-The two leads were inexperienced: Kathryn Walker was an architecture student doing some modelling and Paul Goddard had only been in one small role.
+The two leads were inexperienced: Kathryn Walker was an architecture student doing some modelling who had only done school plays; Paul Goddard had only been in one small role.
+Schultz wanted these characters to play the action seriously while everyone else was larger than life.

-The movie was shot on location in the Australian outback, with the town of Bourke standing in for Roma, and studio scenes shot at Mort Bay studios in Balmain, Sydney.
+Filming took place under the title Birdsville.
+The movie was shot on location in the Australian outback, with the town of Bourke, New South Wales standing in for Roma, and studio scenes shot at Mort Bay studios in Balmain, Sydney.
+Colonial era Adelaide was recreated in the Rocks, Sydney.
 Shooting finished on 14 November 1985.

 Release

 Hoyts wanted to release the film but Dumbarton held up the release hoping for a major Hollywood distributor to handle the film in the same way as Crocodile Dundee.
-This did not occur and the film was not released until two years after it was made.
+This did not occur - every major turned town the film and eventually Dumbarton ceased training.
+The film was not released until two years after it was made.
 It was not a financial success.

 One critic wrote that "the film is entertaining in its contrived absurdity but lacks any substance behind the comic set ups."
 However David Stratton called the film "hugely entertaining".

+The film was given a limited release in the US in May 1987.
+The Wichita Eagle called it "a charming, romantic, bawdy treat that romps along with earnest high spirits.
+The Los Angeles Times called it "a warmhearted adventure."

-Home Media
+Home media

 Bullseye was released on DVD by Umbrella Entertainment in January 2011.
 The DVD is compatible with all region codes.